 In 1852, a young dairy farmer named Gail Borden was on a ship headed home to the United States from the Great Exhibition in London.
 When rough seas made the cows on board so seasick that they could not be milked, infant passengers began to go hungry.
 Borden wondered how milk could be processed and packaged so that it would not go bad.
 This was a problem not only on long ocean voyages but on land, as well, because at the time, milk was shipped in unsanitary oak barrels and spoiled quickly.

 When Borden returned home, he began to experiment with raw milk, determining that it was 87% water.
-By boiling the water off the top of the milk in an airtight pan, Borden eventually obtained a condensed milk that resisted spoilage.
-On another trip, this time by train to Washington, DC, to apply for a patent for his new product, Borden met Jeremiah Milbank, a wealthy grocery whole-saler.
+By boiling the water off the top of the milk in an airtight pan, Borden eventually obtained condensed milk that resisted spoilage.
+On another trip, this time by train to Washington, DC, to apply for a patent for his new product, Borden met Jeremiah Milbank, a wealthy grocery wholesaler.
 Milbank was impressed with Borden’s ideas and agreed to finance a condensed milk operation.
 In 1864, the first Eagle Brand Consolidated Milk production plant opened on the east branch of the Croton River in southeastern New York.

 Borden’s new product was not an unqualified success.
 In 1856, condensed milk was blamed for an outbreak of rickets in working-class children because it was made with skim milk, and therefore lacked fats and other nutrients.
-Others complained about its appearance and taste because they were accustomed to milk with a high water content and that had been whitened with the addition of chalk.
-In spite of this criticism, the idea of condensed milk caught on to the degree that Borden began to license other factories to produce it under his name.
+Others complained about its appearance and taste because they were accustomed to milk with high water content and that had been whitened with the addition of chalk.
+Despite this criticism, the idea of condensed milk caught on to the degree that Borden began to license other factories to produce it under his name.

 The outbreak of the Civil War proved to be good for business when the Union Army ordered the condensed milk for its field rations.
 At the height of the war, Borden’s Elgin, Illinois plant was annually producing 300,000 gallons of condensed milk.

 To differentiate his own product from that of the licensed plants, Borden changed the name of his condensed milk to Eagle Brand.
-About this time, two American brothers, Charles A. and George H. Page, founded the Anglo-Swiss Condensed Milk Company in Switzerland.
+About this time, two American brothers, Charles A. and George H. Page founded the Anglo-Swiss Condensed Milk Company in Switzerland.
 One of their employees, John Baptist Meyenberg, suggested that the company use a similar process but eliminate the addition of sugar to produce evaporated

 A diagram showing the manufacturing steps involved in making evaporated milk.